RichardScottOZ/TerraVector-Clust/README.md

 - Lin,C.-W., Lu,S., & Chen,W.-S. (2012).
 Active fault map of Taiwan.
 Special publication of the Central Geological Survey.

 ## Responsibility
-This paper is written by Keisuke Yano and checked by Astushi Takahashi and Masayuki Kano.
+This page is written by Keisuke Yano and checked by Astushi Takahashi and Masayuki Kano.